Peter V. Hodson

 - Role of chemical contamination in the decline of the American Eel

 My primary interest is the role of metabolism in chemical toxicity to fish, with a focus on the reactive by-products of polycyclic aromatic hydrocarbon (PAH) metabolism by liver mixed function oxygenases enzymes (i.e. the cytochrome P450 or CYP1A enzymes).
 The goal is to understand the mechanism of PAH toxicity to the early life stages (embryos and larvae) of fish and the consequences for larval survival and recruitment.
-Research on mechanisms has extended to the role of alkyl substitution in PAH toxicity, the role of PAH in causing toxicity of crude and refined oils to fish, and the effect of chemical dispersion on oil toxicity.
+Research on mechanisms includes the role of alkyl substitution in the toxicity of petrogenic PAH, the identification of which PAH in crude and refined oils are toxic to fish, and how chemical dispersion of oil controls exposure to petrogenic PAH.
 The results are directly applicable to ecological risk assessment of PAHs from oil, coal tar, creosote, soot and the by-products of microbial degradation of resin acids from pulp mill effluents.
 I have also been involved in studies of the transfer of mercury from point sources and from contaminated sediments through aquatic food webs of the St. Lawrence River, the contamination of St. Lawrence River sediments by pesticides used at EXPO 67, and the potential role of chemical contamination in the declining abundance of American eel in Lake Ontario.

-My research has been supported by grants from the Natural Sciences and Engineering Research Council, the Ontario Ministry of the Environment's Best in Science program, and research contracts from the Canadian Offshore Oil and Gas Environmental Research (COOGER) centre, Department of Fisheries and Oceans.
-These grants facilitated collaboration with other scientists at Queen’s, the University of Waterloo, the Université de Québec à Rimouski, the University of Maine, the University of Jyvaskyla and the University of Joensuu in Finland, with Environment Canada and the Department of Fisheries and Oceans, and with the US National Oceanic and Atmospheric Administration.
+Past research has been supported by grants from the Natural Sciences and Engineering Research Council (NSERC), the Ontario Ministry of the Environment's Best in Science program, and research contracts from the Canadian Offshore Oil and Gas Environmental Research (COOGER) centre, Department of Fisheries and Oceans.
+These grants facilitated collaboration with other scientists at Queen’s, the University of Waterloo, the Université de Québec à Rimouski, the University of Maine, the University of Jyvaskyla and the University of Joensuu in Finland, with Environment Canada and the Department of Fisheries and Oceans (DFO), and with the US National Oceanic and Atmospheric Administration.

 Past Teaching at Queen's